 - Acreage – Nearly 6,500 acres

-- Campgrounds – 6 (C.B.
-Smith Park, Easterlin Park, Everglades Holiday Park - currently under renovation, Markham Park & Target Range, Quiet Waters Park, T.Y.
+- Campgrounds – 5 (C.B.
+Smith Park, Easterlin Park, Markham Park & Target Range, Quiet Waters Park, T.Y.
 Park)

 - Largest Park – Anne Kolb Nature Center – 1,501 acres (runner-up: Markham Park & Target Range – 669 acres)

-- Natural Area Sites Currently Open – 10 (Crystal Lake Sand Pine Scrub, Helene Klein Pineland Preserve, Highlands Scrub Natural Area, Hillsboro Pineland Natural Area, Military Trail Natural Area, Pine Island Ridge Natural Area at Tree Tops Park, Snake Warrior’s Island Natural Area, Tall Cypress Natural Area, West Creek Pineland Natural Area, Woodmont Natural Area)
+- Natural Area Sites Currently Open – 12 (Crystal Lake Sand Pine Scrub, Deerfield Highlands Nature Preserve, Helene Klein Pineland Preserve, Highlands Scrub Natural Area, Hillsboro Pineland Natural Area, Military Trail Natural Area, Pine Island Ridge Natural Area at Tree Tops Park, Saw Palmetto Natural Area, Snake Warrior’s Island Natural Area, Tall Cypress Natural Area, West Creek Pineland Natural Area, Woodmont Natural Area)

-- Nature Centers – 5 (Anne Kolb Nature Center, Deerfield Island Park, Fern Forest Nature Center, Long Key Natural Area & Nature Center, Secret Woods Nature Center)
+- Nature Centers – 5 (Anne Kolb Nature Center, Deerfield Island Park, Fern Forest Nature Center, Long Key Natural Area& amp; Nature Center, Secret Woods Nature Center)

 - Neighborhood Parks – 6 (Boulevard Gardens Community Center, Franklin Park, Lafayette Hart Park, Reverend Samuel Delevoe Park, Roosevelt Gardens Park, Sunview Park)